Pierre de Bérulle: French School of Spirituality

 In the early part of his career, Bérulle was confident of the ability of the individual to both remake society and reform the church.
 Relying on human reason and diligent effort, he worked to convert the Huguenots through theological treatises and conferences.
-When his efforts seemed to have little effect, he came to the realization that everything depended on God, and that one should attempt to live in accordance with the will of God without concern for success or failure.
+When his efforts seemed to have little effect, he came to the realisation that everything depended on God, and that one should attempt to live in accordance with the will of God without concern for success or failure.

 Bérulle is generally regarded as being an initiator of the French School of Spirituality, a powerful spiritual, missionary, and reform movement that animated the church in France in the early seventeenth century.
-The movement was characterized by:
+The movement was characterised by a deep sense of God's grandeur and of the Church as the Body of Christ, a pessimistic Augustinian view of man that nonetheless stressed positive potential through God, and a strong apostolic and missionary commitment.
+Cornelius Jansen and Jean du Vergier de Hauranne (the Abbé (Abbot) of Saint-Cyran), key collaborators of Bérulle, worked together to promote an Augustinian penitential theology, hoping that Bérulle’s Oratory would be the means by which the theology would displace that of "laxist" Jesuits.

-a deep sense of God's grandeur and of the Church as the Body of Christ, a certain pessimistic Augustinian view of man that nonetheless stresses positive potential through God, and a strong apostolic and missionary commitment.
+Bérulle's depiction of the mystical journey through Mary to Christ, and through Christ to the Trinity is a hallmark of the French School of Spirituality.

-Bérulle's depiction of the mystical journey through Mary to Christ, and through Christ to the Trinity is a hallmark of the French School of spirituality.
+It has been asserted that the term "school" is potentially problematic, though, because at least some other cited members of this "school," such as Jean Eudes, Jean-Jacques Olier, Louis-Marie Grignion de Montfort, and Jean-Baptiste de La Salle, do not simply develop the thought of Bérulle, but all have their own significant insights.
+It has, therefore, been asserted that the "school" does not have simply one founder.
+However, the many common elements (such as an emphasis on living in the Spirit of Jesus, particular forms of meditative prayer, and, in some measure, a spiritual theology of priesthood taught in seminaries influenced by French School since the 1600s), means that it can be considered as a distinct tradition of spirituality, more recently known as Berullism.

-The term 'School' is potentially problematic, though, because the other commonly cited members of this 'School', such as Jean Eudes, Jean-Jacques Olier, Louis-Marie Grignion de Montfort, and Jean-Baptiste de la Salle, do not simply develop the thought of Bérulle, but all have their own significant insights.
-The 'School' does not therefore have simply one founder (a role Bérulle has sometimes been cast in).
-However, the many common elements among these writers (such as an emphasis on living in the Spirit of Jesus, particular forms of meditative prayer, a pedagogy institutionalised in particular seminaries and schools), means that it can be considered as a distinct tradition of spirituality.
+Berullian Spiritual Theology of Priesthood

-Recently, substantial Calvinist influences on Berulle were discovered, which are claimed to have caused his theology of the priesthood to overemphasize the priest's losing his own personality and gaining Christ's, thus preparing the 19th-century culture of Catholic clericalism.
+Substantial and polemicised Lutheran, Calvinist, and Counter-Reformation theological and philosophical notions have been noted in Berulle's spiritual theology of priesthood.
+This spiritual theology created a sea change in the Roman Catholic theology of the priesthood, principally through an over-identification with Christ, according to Clare McGrath-Merkle.
+Berullian clerical spirituality has been characterised by a negative spiritual anthropology of self-annihilationism and neantism in which the priest must lose his identity to make room for that of Christ.